-Part 4 – Metrics: “If You Can Measure It, You Can Manage It”
+Part 4 – Performance Metrics: “If You Can Measure It, You Can Manage It”

-In this installment, we will discuss how to use performance measurement to measure, communicate, manage and improve business performance.
+In this installment, we will discuss how to use performance measurement to measure, communicate, manage and improve overall business performance.
+Read the Blog

-But to truly achieve Process Excellence, we believe that a holistic and balanced roadmap is essential.
+But to truly achieve process excellence, we believe that a holistic and balanced roadmap is essential.
 In the final installment of the series, we will discuss how all of the key capabilities come together, like puzzle pieces, to develop a balanced roadmap.
+Read the blog

-Over the next six months we will go into greater detail on each of these capabilities.
-Return each month to learn the steps you can take to assess and improve your organization’s position in each of these areas.
+In each of these blogs, we go into greater detail on each of these process excellence capabilities.
+Read each to learn the steps you can take to assess and improve your organization’s position in each of these areas.